dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 4. Set an expiration date (I recommend at least 90 days)
 5. For repository access, select "All repositories" or specifically select the repositories you'll be using
 6. Under "Repository permissions", grant the following permissions:
+   - Administration: Read and write
+   - Secrets: Read and write
    - Contents: Read and write
    - Pull requests: Read and write
    - Workflows: Read and write